 I approached a jovial group of guys standing under some shade on the Ecuadorian side of the bridge.

 In Spanish, I asked if they could take my photo.
 One of them agreed, and I handed him my camera, only to see him start to run toward the bridge.

-The policeman, in turn, lead me down to a little building (visible to the far left in the photo above) where he did something on a computer, and instructed me to go back to the Immigration office.
+The policeman, in turn, leads me down to a little building (visible to the far left in the photo above), where he did something on a computer and instructed me to go back to the Immigration office.

 The Immigration officer asked me how much time I needed in Peru.
-I asked for 3 months, he gave it to me, and I was on my way.
+I asked for three months, he gave it to me, and I was on my way.

 Day 1, Part 4 – La Balsa to San Ignacio

 Cost: $5.54 total ($1.10 rickshaw + $4.44 colectivo)